antonysama/Abstractive_Summarization/README.md

 **Set Up:**

--    Open colab and upload notebook 'pyrouge_install.ipynb' from here and  select'run all'.
-Mount google drive.
-The pre-preprocessed data files will be on 'bert_data' folder.
-And the pretrained  moel in 'models'.
+-    Open colab.
+First, upload notebook 'pyrouge_install.ipynb' and  select'run all'.
+Second, mount my google drive.
+The pre-preprocessed data files will be on 'bert_data' folder, and the pretrained  model in 'models'.
 The stanford-nlp is in the 'stanford' folder.

 - Install the requirements:

+    !pip install multiprocess

+    !pip install tensorboardX

+    !pip install pytorch-transformers==1.1.0

+    !pip install torch==1.1.0

-- Connect to stanford-nlp using:
+- Check the path and connect to stanford-nlp using these three lines:

     %%bash

-    export CLASSPATH='/content/content/My Drive/PreSumm/stanford/stanford-corenlp-3.9.2.jar'
+    export CLASSPATH='/content/drive/My Drive/PreSumm/stanford/stanford-corenlp-3.9.2.jar'

     echo "Please tokenize this text." | java edu.stanford.nlp.process.PTBTokenizer